Pre-sessional English courses

 Academic English & Study Skills courses

-Coventry University Pre-sessional English courses (PSE) will help prepare you for UK academic study on your chosen future course.
-The PSE programme is a full-time course to improve language ability and develop academic and research skills.
+Coventry University Pre-sessional English (PSE) courses will help prepare you for UK academic study on your chosen future course.
+The PSE programme focuses on improving your language ability and developing your academic and research skills.

 The PSE will:

 - help you meet the minimum language requirements needed for your chosen Coventry University degree programme

 - improve your reading and writing skills; including how to write in the correct academic style using references and sources

 - develop your speaking and listening skills; including presentations and seminar discussions